AVA-VLA: Improving Vision-Language-Action models with Active Visual Attention: Methods

 The history-agnostic design for policy learning in Eq.~\eqref{eq:mdp} is suboptimal for effective visual token processing in dynamic sequential decision-making \cite{zhang2017dynamically, lauri2022partially}, as it fails to capture non-observable dynamics or occluded information.
 This limitation inspired us to re-formulate the VLA model from a POMDP perspective.
 In a POMDP framework, the optimal policy at timestep $t$ should be conditioned not only on the current observation $\boldsymbol{x}^t$ but also on a belief state $b^{t-1}$, which captures all relevant historical context, including observations and actions, i.e., $b^{t-1} = P(s_{t-1} \mid \boldsymbol{x}^{<t}, \mathcal{A}^{<t})$.
 Inspired by this theoretical framework, we re-formulate the VLA policy as

-This formulation provides a theoretical foundation for designing a more effective visual processing paradigm, where lies an implication of leveraging historical context in observation can help to enhance VLA generalization.
+This formulation provides a theoretical foundation for designing a more effective visual processing paradigm, suggesting that leveraging historical context in observations can improve VLA generalization.
 Since computing the theoretical belief state $b^{t-1}$ is generally intractable, we instead propose to learn a compressed representation, $\boldsymbol{r}^{t-1}$, as its neural approximation.
 This approach naturally transforms the VLA model into a recurrent structure \cite{medsker2001recurrent}, leading to a non-Markovian policy conditioned on this learned representation: $\bar{\mathcal{A}}^t \sim \mathcal{P}_{\theta}(\mathcal{A}^t \mid \boldsymbol{x}^t, \boldsymbol{r}^{t-1})$.

 In our proposed AVA-VLA framework, we term this approximate vector $\boldsymbol{r}^{t-1}$ the recurrent state, which captures historical context.
 In typical VLA models, the hidden states immediately preceding action generation contain fused visual and language information and are predictive of the agent's intent.
 Therefore, we derive the recurrent state for timestep $t$ from the action-related hidden state at timestep $t-1$.